Eddidoune/Pycaso/README.md

 ## Generate pattern
 The file pattern.py create a ChArUco chessboard which can be print for stereo correlation.
 It takes as Input a dictionary with :
-- ncx = 12 : The number of x squares for the chessboard
+- ncx = 16 : The number of x squares for the chessboard
-- ncy = 16 : The number of y squares for the chessboard
+- ncy = 12 : The number of y squares for the chessboard
-- dpi = 1200 : The dots per inch of the chessboard
+- pixel_factor = 10 : The number of sub-pixel per Charucco pixel
 This file generate a png pattern which can be print on a plane surface for the calibration step.

 ## Device and acquisition